1. Key Characteristics of Abyssinian Cats

 Toxic items and breakables should be kept well out of reach from Abys.
-The curious cats will climb and walk nearly everywhere in the home, so assume every surface is a risk.
+These curious cats will climb and walk nearly everywhere in the home, so assume every surface is a risk.

-MEDIUM: These active and playful cats love vertical spaces and would appreciate a cat tower or 2 in addition to toys.
+MEDIUM: These active and playful cats love vertical spaces and would appreciate a cat tower in addition to toys.

-LOW: This low-maintenance breed should be brushed once per week or more if possible, and this will be especially helpful during the shedding season.
+LOW: Brush this low-maintenance breed once per week or more if possible.
+This will be especially helpful during the shedding season.

-Bathe as needed, starting when your Aby is a kitten acclimated them the process.
+Bathe as needed, starting when your Aby is a kitten.
 After bathing, a pat-down with a towel is sufficient, and leave the coat to drip-dry on its own.